A guide to Surfing in Sri Lanka

 Before going there, I thought of a remote paradise.
 Handfuls of locals in white dress, temples and tumbledown buildings.
 I imagined a kind of surf adventure into new territory.

 The Gem Of The Indian Ocean is a stunner.
 There’s no denying it.
-The water is crystal blue, the soft beaches, lined with palm trees, are chalk-white and the sunsets are something else.
+The water is crystal, the beaches, lined with palm trees, are chalk-white and the sunsets are something else.

 You get a similar version of that famous ‘assault on the senses’ in India, but it’s a softer blow.

 “En’sha’Allah” said a Swiss guy when we frantically stabbed at our map and asked for transport help when we first landed in Colombo.
 “I’ve lived here for 15 years and if there’s one thing I’ve learned it’s that Sri Lanka moves at its own pace.”

 After shrugging off the cobwebs of long haul travel we caught a lazy drift of sweetness in the air.
 Our senses bounced with the cacophony of colours, sounds and smells.
 Scents of spices and seafood from the road-side grills, the rhythmic swaying of the tropical bush, the thrum of waves on the sandy beaches.

 It was also a surfer’s paradise.

 Why is surfing in Sri Lanka so popular?

 We’re talking all kinds of breaks.
 Waves for absolute beginners, amateurs and pros, rights, lefts, lazy longboard lumps, snappy performance peaks, reefs, points, beachies.
 You name it.
 Warm water too, not a wetsuit in sight!
 We also found that elusive dream for watermen around the world: predictability.